 - Then, fill out the First Link® Referral Form and return it to the Alzheimer Society of Huron of Huron County.
 Find out more about our First Link® Program here.

 If you are concerned that you may have dementia, or have been recently diagnosed and are unsure what your next step is, we can help you get the information you need.

 Remember, dementia is not a normal part of aging.

 - If you are concerned about any of the early warning signs, talk to your doctor.

-- If you don’t receive the help you need, ask to be referred to a specialist.
-You know your body and you should speak up if you have worries about Alzheimer’s or other dementias.
+- You know your body and you should speak up if you have worries about Alzheimer’s disease or other dementias.

 - Our list of 10 warning signs can help you identify the signs of dementia.

-For help and support with self-referral, please email us at [email protected].
+For help and support with self-referral, please contact us.